-- Fresh blackberries (use strawberries if blackberries are unavailable)
+- fresh blackberries (use strawberries if blackberries are unavailable)

 - white chocolate grated (extra)

-*Do not open the oven during the cooking time or the cheesecake will crack and sink.
+- Don’t open the oven during the cooking time or the cheesecake will crack and sink.

-*Springform tins will always leak.
-Place your tins on an oven tray lined with non- grease paper during baking to make your cleaning process easier
+- Springform tins will always leak.
+Place your tins on an oven tray lined with non- grease paper during baking to make your cleaning process easier.

-Preheat oven to 160°.
+Preheat the oven to 160°.
 Grease and line the base and sides of a 20 cm springform tin with non-stick baking paper.

-Process biscuits until finely crushed.
+Process the biscuits until finely crushed.
 Add the melted butter and pulse until well combined.
-Press the mixture gently into the base of the prepared tin and then smooth out with the back of a spoon.
+Press the mixture gently into the base of the prepared tin and then smooth it out with the back of a spoon.